leopiccionia/numista-sdk/docs/interfaces/TypeSide.md

 • `Optional` **unabridged\_legend**: `string`

-Legend visible on the side of the coin with abbreviations replaced by full words
+Legend visible on the side of the type with abbreviations replaced by full words